 Academic Background: Spelman College; degree in English.

-Born and raised in Tel aviv, Israel, Maya is an avid traveller with a constant desire to see the world.
+Born and raised in Tel-Aviv, Israel, Maya is an avid traveler with a constant desire to see the world.
 Her latest solo trip with a motor-home named Jebediah led her to Seattle and she fell in love with the city and its people.
 Maya has lived a vagabond life for three years, following her two-year military service in the IDF.
 By joining the Cultural Studies program, Maya is hoping to find a way to better our sexual education system and at the same time to bring more positive, capable and strong female role models to our media.
 When she is not dreaming of a better future for our children, Maya spends her time cooking, eating, taking pictures, practicing Yoga, finding new lakes and making new friends.

 Research Interests: Cultural criticism through a feminist perspective, gender and feminism, the portrayal of women in media, sex (positive) education, child and youth culture, ways of knowing and opposing culture.
 Portfolio Advisor: S. Charusheela.
 Capstone Advisor: Becky Aanerud.